-This approach will also cause us to miss the clear point intended by God and human author.
-Example: Jonah
+An approach that ignores the text in order to get to the history behind it will also cause us to miss the clear point intended by God and human author.
+Example 2: Jonah

 The Lord said to Jonah, "Arise!"
 1:2